Skip to content

 Square, our pick for the best invoicing software for selling on social media

-If you're not selling on social media, Square still has the features to help you create all the invoices you need.
 The interface is polished, functional, fast, and easy to use.
 The invoicing page has lots of options you can configure, such as invoice frequency, when to send it to your client, and which payment methods you'll accept.
 All the features are on the page—no hidden menus—so you won't forget anything.

 To edit the design of your invoices, click Settings and then Customization.
 There, you can choose from one of three layouts, add your logo, set the invoice colors, and hide or show specific fields.
 It's not as much as others on this list, but pretty generous considering it's actually a payment platform.

 Online payments are processed by Square.
 It accepts online credit card payments, ACH bank transfers, and gift cards.
-But it also has a lot of extras, like buy now, pay later support; contract creation; multi-package estimates; milestone-based payment schedules; tipping options; in-person sales; and loads of integrations with restaurant and eCommerce software.
+But it also has a lot of extras, like buy now, pay later support, contract creation, multi-package estimates, milestone-based payment schedules, tipping options, in-person sales, and loads of integrations with restaurant and eCommerce software.

 Best invoice app for generating your own sales page